 Andy Cannon retells Shakespeare’s Macbeth, taking audiences on a thousand-year journey from fact to fiction and back again.
 Suitable for ages 8+

-A playful and quirky new show for young children featuring a man and an awful lot of lolly sticks.
+A playful and quirky new show for young children about friendship and play, and the importance of treasuring little things.